hearth-rs/hearth/DESIGN.md

 - `tail`: tail a process's log
 - `send`: send a process a message

-`hearth-ctl` follows POSIX-like conventions for user interaction.
+`ctl` follows POSIX-like conventions for user interaction.
 It returns reasonable exit codes according to the POSIX standard, and displays output to `stdout` in lightly- or un-formatted strings that can be easily processed by a shell script.